-I finally took a direct non stop flight from Singapore to Seattle.
+I finally took a direct non stop flight from Singapore to Seattle, on the SQ28 non stop flight to Seattle.
 This is on the Singapore Airlines SQ28, SIA’s first ever non stop flight from Singapore to Seattle at the Pacific Northwest in USA.

 I just wanted to simply to share 10 pictures from my Singapore Airlines business class experience between Singapore to Seattle, the Emerald City.

 I am not really a full trip report kind of person (I leave this to experts like milelion.com, mainlymiles.com etc).
 But I can’t help myself so I am just going to share 10 photos.
 This is given how excited I was about this direct flight.
 Why ?

 SQ28 non stop flight to Seattle.
 The flight I have been waiting 20 years for

 For the longest time, I have been waiting for a direct non stop flight from Singapore to Seattle.
 The “longest time” being since more than 20 years ago when I took the Northwest airline (remember them ?) from Singapore to Seattle through a stop over at Tokyo Narita airport.
 It wasn’t my first trip to USA (that was Chicago) but it was my first trip to the Northwest of USA.
 Seattle is a beautiful city.
 One of the best in America.
 You should visit it one day if you haven’t.